fabriziotappero/go_cheatsheet/README.md

 rune // alias for int32, it is 4 bytes.
 It is used for a character (good for a unicode character)

 float32 float64
 complex64 complex128
 ```

-All Go's predeclared identifiers are defined in the [builtin](https://golang.org/pkg/builtin/) package.
+All Go predeclared identifiers are defined in the [builtin](https://golang.org/pkg/builtin/) package.

 ## Type Conversions
 ```go